MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMTaskSequence.md

 ## DESCRIPTION

-The **Copy-CMTaskSequence** cmdlet creates a copy of an existing task sequence in Microsoft System Center Configuration Manager.
+The **Copy-CMTaskSequence** cmdlet creates a copy of an existing task sequence in Configuration Manager.

-A task sequence performs multiple steps or tasks on a Microsoft System Center Configuration Manager client computer without user intervention.
+A task sequence performs multiple steps or tasks on a Configuration Manager client computer without user intervention.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.